Electricity

 Share

-Romania expects its overall energy storage capacity to amount to at least 2.5 GW at the end of 2025, and to expand to as much as 5 GW a year later, local media reported, citing Minister of Energy Sebastian Burduja.
+Romania expects its overall energy storage to amount to at least 2.5 GW in operating power at the end of 2025, and to expand to as much as 5 GW a year later, local media reported, citing Minister of Energy Sebastian Burduja.

-These ambitious energy storage targets are aligned with transmission system operator Transelectrica’s recommendations and analyses, which show a need at least 4,000 MW of capacity, according to Burduja.
+These ambitious energy storage targets are aligned with transmission system operator Transelectrica’s recommendations and analysis, which show a need for at least 4 GW in operating power, according to Burduja.

-Romania has allocated EUR 80 million under its national recovery and resilience plan (PNRR) for energy storage projects, which is expected to result in contracts for a total of 1.8 GW of capacity, according to him.
+Romania has allocated EUR 80 million under its National Recovery and Resilience Plan (PNRR) for energy storage projects, which is expected to result in contracts for a total of 1.8 GW of capacity, according to Burduja.

 Romania has earmarked EUR 380 million to support energy storage projects